 Flexible Online Program

-The MA is offered online with a blending of video/zoom-real time and on-your-own class formats.
-The required video/zoom classes are offered on evenings and weekends.
+Courses for this program are offered online in uniquely synchronous and asynchronous formats.
+Our 7000-level courses are offered synchronously over Zoom, and 5000-level courses are offered in an asynchronous format.
+The required zoom classes are offered on evenings and weekends.
 No matter where you live, you can engage in a mission-driven program focused on practical application.

 Future Career Opportunities

-To support your career development, we will aid you in connecting with our diverse alumni network.
 Our MA graduates work in numerous industries in Arkansas and across the country.
 Many of our graduates go into careers in leadership and management.
-Students use our degree for moving into various corporate leadership roles as changes agents, both inside organizations and within their communities.
+To support your career development, we will aid you in connecting with our diverse alumni network.
+Students use our degree for moving into various corporate leadership roles as change agents, both inside organizations and within their communities.
 Others excel in public relations, fundraising, consulting, and government.

 We offer a great way for students to see if they’re interested in the graduate program while they work on their undergraduate degree.
 The early entry program allows students to earn up to 12 hours toward the MA while pursuing their BA, and will save up to 36% of the total cost of tuition.
 Students will need a 3.0 or higher overall GPA and a 3.2 GPA in ACOM 2310, 2311, 3320, and at least one ACOM elective.
 If you’re interested in learning more, please contact Dr. Gerald Driskill.